xu-cheng/latex-action/README.md

   Working directory for the compilation process.

 - **`work_in_root_file_dir`**
   Change to each root file's directory before compilation.
 Useful for multi-document builds where each document has its own directory structure.
+Defaults to `false`.

 - **`continue_on_error`**
   Continue building remaining documents even if some fail.
 The action will still report failure if any document fails.
+Defaults to `false`.

 - **`compiler`**
   LaTeX compiler to use.
 Defaults to [`latexmk`](https://ctan.org/pkg/latexmk) for automated compilation.